sromeroi/dotfiles/README.md

 Note that my Vim configuration is not included in this dotfiles setup (it's in a separate vimfiles repository).

+## Installation

+Requires GIT and GNU Stow:

-Fork this repository to have your our "dotfiles" system.
+1.- Fork this repository to have your our "dotfiles" system.

-Then clone your repository in your HOME with:
+2.- Then clone your repository in your HOME with:

     git clone https://github.com/YOURUSER/dotfiles.git .dotfiles

-The `install.sh` script will symlink each file in the .dotfiles folder to $HOME (example: `~/.tmux.conf` will point to `~/.dotfiles/tmux.conf`) except for gitconfig (I need different configs but I want to keep track of this file).
+3.- Backup your current configuration files and rename/remove them from your HOME.

+4.- Enter inside the .dotfiles folder and use stow tool to create the symlinks for the configuration files you want to keep into dotfiles.

+    stow bash
+    stow tmux
+    stow (etc...)

-Remember to edit `~/.bashrc` and add:
+5.- Use the files where desired.
+Example, edit `~/.bashrc` and add:

     source ~/.termcolors.sh
     source ~/.vars.sh

+6.- Profit!